-According to the law, employers have a duty of care towards their employees.
-This means they are responsible for putting in place reasonable safety measures in order to protect their employees from any type of accident including falls at work.
+An employer’s duty of care towards their employees and workers essentially means they are responsible for putting in place reasonable safety measures in order to protect you from any type of accident including falls at work.

 Providing adequate protection from falling in the workplace may involve some or all of the following:

-- Regular maintenance and repair of the premises, equipment and furniture, particularly broken flooring, torn carpets and wobbly chairs;
+- Regular maintenance and repair of the premises, equipment and furniture, particularly broken flooring, torn carpets and broken chairs;

 - Ensuring that all walking spaces are clear of all obstacles that might cause you to fall including trailing wires;

-- Installing anti-skid flooring or handrails for additional protection on sloping surfaces or in places with higher risk of slipping and falling;
+- Installing anti-skid flooring or handrails for additional protection on sloping surfaces or in places with a higher risk of injury from slipping at work;

 - Ensuring ladders, scaffolding and other height-related tools are sturdy and secure;